MajorLeagueBaseball/g5-component/docs/events-synthetic-data.md

 Passing in data via a `synthetic-data` event.

+This event allows you to pass in a raw data `Object` to the component.

+#### Use Cases

+* disable fetch during instantiation and pass in data yourself
+* disable fetch via the `stop` event (`x` amount of time after instantiation) and pass in data when needed

+---

 #### Instantiation

 > Set the enableFetch option to false to prevent the component from doing the initial data fetch